 The school librarians I spoke with have all been asking students to bring in their public library card, if they have one, and they are helping them add it to their Sora account.

 The app looks to be seriously popular.
 The circulation of Juvenile ebooks and audio at schools has jumped by over 2,000 checkouts at the schools overdrive site since the app was released.

 If you don't know about it--then it's new to you.
 The SALS calendar has been updated and includes upcoming events at SALS and free webinars.

 - along the right side of SALS blog is a short list of upcoming events and free webinars

 Syndetics Unbound & Lexile Score

-Since we have moved away for Novelist + there have been several questions about ways to search using Lexile Score.
+Since we have moved away from Novelist + there have been several questions about ways to search using Lexile Score.
 Syndectis Unbound does offer a solution.
 It really isn't any easier than Novelist but you can assist a user with out leaving the PAC or having to sign in with a library card.

 This 2 minute video provides an example on how to search the PAC using Lexile Scores.
 If you have any questions please let me know.

 Eight Ways for Blind Kids to Enjoy the Library